Laser Rust Removal vs. Traditional Rust Removal: How to Choose?

 Mechanical Rust Removal

-Mechanical rust removal involves using tools such as hand-held grinders, electric brushes, and rust removal guns to remove rust and stains through physical impact and friction.
-Among them, blasting and shot blasting are the two most widely used methods.
+Tools like handheld grinders, electric brushes, and rust removal guns are used in mechanical rust removal to remove stains through impact and friction.
+Blasting and shot blasting are the two most commonly used techniques.

-- Advantages: Faster than manual removal, effective for larger areas, can remove thicker layers of rust.
+- Faster than manual methods, more effective for larger areas, and can remove thicker layers of rust.

 Chemical Rust Removal

-This method involves applying chemical solutions, such as phosphoric acid, hydrochloric acid, or chelating agents, to dissolve or loosen rust.
-These chemicals react with the rust, converting it into a more stable compound or making it easier to remove mechanically.
+This method uses chemical solutions, including phosphoric acid, hydrochloric acid, and chelating agents, to break down rust.
+The application of these chemicals alters the composition of rust, whereby it is either converted to a more stable compound or its mechanical removal is facilitated.

-- Advantages: Can reach hard-to-access areas, effective for removing thin layers of rust, relatively easy to apply.
+- Advantages: Effective on thin layers of rust, precise in application for hard-to-reach places, and easy to apply.

 Characteristics of Laser Cleaning Machine Rust Removal